End of Life Care at Blackpool Teaching Hospitals

 “Care that is compassionate, equitable, reliable, improves the care experience and makes best use of resources.”

-In end of life care there is only one chance to get it right.
+In end of life care, there is only one chance to get it right.
 The Trust recognises the importance of providing high quality care to all patients at the end of their lives.
-Over the past 7 years the End of Life Care Team within Blackpool Teaching Hospitals Trust has been working hard to improve the care that is provided during this often very difficult period for patients and those important to them.
-The Team is made up of nurses, doctors, allied health professionals, members of the hospital discharge team and chaplaincy team, supported closely by project support and hospital management, with the aim to ensure excellence in end of life care.
+Over the past seven years, the End of Life Care team within Blackpool Teaching Hospitals NHS Foundation Trust has been working hard to improve the care that is provided during this often very difficult period for patients and those important to them.
+The team is made up of nurses, doctors, allied health professionals, members of the hospital discharge team and chaplaincy team, supported closely by project support and hospital management, with the aim to ensure excellence in end of life care.

-The End of Life Care team have been delighted to have received several awards over the past 7 years.
+The End of Life Care team have been delighted to have received several awards over the past seven years.
 The team was the overall winner in the Cancer Care category of the Care Integration Awards 20102.
-In 2014 The Fylde Coast Carers Trust named the team “Hospital Team of the Year” and in 2015 they were awarded ‘End of Life Care Team of the Year’ at the Patient Safety Awards.
-Earlier this year the team were named ‘Palliative Care Team of the Year’ at the 2016 BMJ awards.
+In 2014 The Fylde Coast Carers Trust named the team ‘Hospital Team of the Year’ and in 2015 they were awarded ‘End of Life Care Team of the Year’ at the Patient Safety Awards.
+The team were named ‘Palliative Care Team of the Year’ at the 2016 BMJ awards.

 We were delighted with the outcome from the inspection, with the Trust awarded an Outstanding for the section titled ‘Are end of life care services responsive to people’s needs?
 The overall rating for End of Life Care was Good, reflecting the value of investment in training for our staff which has empowered them to deliver a high quality patient centred service for patients and their families.

 The aim of palliative care is to improve the quality of life for patients and their loved ones.
 The hospital palliative care service provides specialist symptom management, psychological and social support for patients referred to the team who have a life limiting illness or progressive illness.
-The team consists of 2 Palliative Medicine Consultants, a Consultant Pharmacist, 3 Trinity Clinical Nurse Specialists and 3 Associate nurse Specialists.
+The team consists of two Palliative Medicine Consultants, a Consultant Pharmacist, three Trinity Clinical Nurse Specialists and three Associate Nurse Specialists.
 We work alongside other teams within the hospital to enhance the care that is provided to patients and their families or carers.
 We currently work from 8 am to 5pm Monday to Friday and some bank holidays.